 Racing- Some states make it a separate or enhanced charge if you receive a DUI after being pulled over for racing.
 Other times it may lead to a charge of reckless driving.
 It is never a smart idea to race your car if suspected of having a couple drinks.

 Failure to Obey Traffic Signals/Other Traffic Law Violations - Anytime pulled over for DUI you potentially run the risk of additional charges.
 It really depends on why your pulled over in the first place.
 Also, if the officers observed you committing any traffic infractions prior to your stop.
-For example, if you are initially pulled over for speeding, and then the officer suspects DUI.
+For example, if initially pulled over for speeding, and then the officer suspects DUI.
 You may find yourself arrested for DUI and given a speeding ticket.
 Clients known to have received several citations stemming from same stop - DUI, speeding, improper lane change, etc. It is important to note that the more violations you get the more complex your case becomes.
 So while concerned with DUI charge, you must prepare to deal with other violations as well.

 Child Endangerment - A DUI arrest while driving with a child in your car is not an easy factor to defend.
 Some states have age limits (6 or younger) and such a situation could be especially damaging to your case.
 Prosecutors and judges may be less sympathetic.
 You may run the risk of losing custody of a child, or encounter problems from social services.